 During the 5-year qualifying period, you must not be absent from the country for long periods of time unless it was for a good reason such as a serious illness or work abroad.

 This status gives you almost all the rights and freedoms as any British citizen apart from some voting rights.
 You can stay in the UK for as long as you want and in time apply for naturalisation.

 If you have not spent 5 years in the UK or are unable to show it to the Home Office, you will be automatically granted a pre-settled status.
 It is a temporary residence permit with an expiration date.
 It is valid for 5 years and must be upgraded to settlement once you qualify for it.

 Pre-settled status gives you rights to work and study in the UK, use NHS for free and apply for eligible benefits.

 European nationals can bring their family members before and after Brexit.
 It is a complex matter and each case must be dealt with individually.
-Your ability to bring family members to the country will depend on where you are from, when your relationship started and whether the UK leaves the EU with or without a deal.
-That’s why we recommend to contact our immigration lawyers for expert advice.
+Your ability to bring family members to the country will depend on where you are from, when your relationship started and much more.
+That’s why we recommend contacting our immigration lawyers for expert advice.

 To get permanent residence in the UK, EEA citizens must prove they are ‘qualified’ in one of the following categories by providing required evidence.

 Full-time or half-time employment is permitted.
 If you lose a job, you have 6 months to find another one, provided you are registered with a Jobcentre Plus.
 Temporary incapacity due to an illness or accident is acceptable.

 EEA nationals must register with the HMRC as self-employed, pay income tax and social contributions, and submit their tax returns.

 EEA nationals must study in a licensed educational establishment.
 They must also prove they have enough money to maintain themselves, cover their daily and other expenses and provide a comprehensive sickness insurance.
 We can provide help in obtaining a private insurance.